 There are different platforms online to sell your clothes.

-1. Sell Clothes on Jiji
+A. Sell Clothes on Jiji

-2. Sell Clothes on Jumia
+B. Sell Clothes on Jumia

 Jumia is also a good platform but it takes time to get your product in their online mall.
 You need to do documentation and also pay a certain fee.
-Also, I heard you’ll need to be paying them a certain percent each time someone buys your product through their platform.
-I don’t know how true this is.
+Also, I heard you will need to pay them a certain percentage each time someone buys your product through their platform.
+I do not know how true this is.
 Let me know in the comments if it is.
 But I’ll say this platform is not profitable if you’re just starting out because it can drain all your funds.

-3. Sell Clothes on Konga
+C. Sell Clothes on Konga

-That’s all in this article.
+That is all in this article.
 As usual, let me know if I missed any part of this article.
 Also, let me know if there are topics you want me to write about on the blog or talk about on our YouTube Channel or maybe our podcast.
 This is a video on the clothing business in Nigeria for further knowledge.